• Skip to primary navigation

 1. Cut the apple in half, through the stem.

-2. Slice each half thinly into half-moons with a very sharp knife or a mandoline.
+2. Slice each half thinly into half-moons with a very sharp knife or a mandoline (affiliate link)

 3. Stack a few of these half-moons on top of each other and cut into matchsticks.
 Remove the pieces with the core.